 This is your basic Blurry Images Materials List here on Amazon.
 (Affiliate Link).

 *Thicker paper is better if you are painting very wet. the thinner paper will buckle however it should flatten when dry.
 The buckling can affect your paint flow.
 Don’t worry for now.
 Use what you have to hand.

 1, Mix all of your colors in advance.
 You want to add water so they are not too thick.
 But you don’t want them too runny either.

 3. Allow your water to dry to a soft sheen.
-How you can tell if it’s ready is to look at the paper at an angle with light on it.
+How you can tell if it’s ready is to look at the paper at an angle with the light on it.
 If it’s really shiny it’s still very wet (some people like painting like this but you have little control over the mixes).
 If your paper is satin in look and has some sheen it is ready to cover.

 4. When your paper is at a soft sheen drop or brush your colors randomly onto your paper.
 Allow them to spread freely.
-They will Blend into each other.
+They will blend into each other.

 How To Tell If Your Paper Is Too Wet

 In the picture shown here the paper is too wet.
 Ok slight overkill on my part but I wanted to make sure you could see it.
 You can really see the shine of the water.

 If you look at how the paint reacts when it is too wet.
 Yes, it blends but it also runs and there’s little control nor that lovely soft cloud effect you get with watercolors.
 It spills into the dry areas.
 When you consider that this paper was completely flat on the surface it’s quite a mess.